-Energy-dispersive X-ray spectroscopy (EDX) and field emission scanning electron microscopy (FESEM) were utilized to examine the morphology and chemical composition of the ZnS and CdS nanoparticles, as well as the ZnS/CdS: Ag nanocomposite.
+Energy-dispersive X-ray spectroscopy (EDX) and field emission scanning electron microscopy (FESEM) were utilized to examine the morphology and chemical composition of the ZnS and CdS nanoparticles and the ZnS/CdS: Ag nanocomposite.
 As shown in Figure 4 (a, b, and c), the FESEM images reveal that the synthesized nanoparticles have distinct semi-spherical and rod-like shapes.
-The semi-spherical ZnS/CdS: Ag nanoparticles have an average size of 180 nm, while the rod-shaped particles feature a hexagonal top with an average diameter of 250 nm.
+The semi-spherical ZnS/CdS: Ag nanoparticles have an average size of 180 nm, while the rodshaped particles feature a hexagonal top with an average diameter of 250 nm.